-- claimed asylum in the UK and are waiting a decision (known as 'part 6') - been refused asylum in the UK (known as 'section 4').
+- claimed asylum in the UK and are waiting for a decision (known as 'part 6'); or - been refused asylum in the UK (known as 'section 4').

-If a Parent or carer's household income is £15,400 a year or less after tax, and they have either:
+If a parent or carer's household income is £15,400 a year or less after tax, and they have either:

-- leave to remain with 'no recourse to public funds' on family or private life grounds - the right to live in the UK because they are a Parent or carer of a British citizen (known as a 'Zambrano Carer'). - 4.6.2 The Department for Education's eligibility checking system provides a mechanism for local authorities to verify whether children meet the qualifying criteria for FEET. - When making the first claim for a FEET funded child you can only claim from the date the application for FEET was received and agreed by the Funded Early Education Team.
-If the child is already attending the early years setting prior to the Parent receiving their eligibility letter, the payment to the Provider will not be backdated by SCC.
-Providers must make it clear to parents that they are liable for any fees until the start date on their eligibility letter. - 4.6.4 Once a child has been agreed for FEET they will be funded even if the family does not meet the criteria at a later date. - 4.6.5 Children moving from FEET to FEE should be able to continue to access the same hours, terms and conditions they were accessing under FEET if they request to do so.
+Leave to remain with 'no recourse to public funds' on family or private life grounds.

+- Support from your local council because you have 'a child in need', for example they have a disability or a child protection plan. - The right to live in the UK because you're the main carer of a British citizen (known as a 'Zambrano Carer'). - 4.6.2 The Department for Education's eligibility checking system provides a mechanism for local authorities to verify whether children meet the qualifying criteria for FEET. - 4.6.3 Children are only eligible for FEET from the term after their second birthday.
+SCC will not fund children before eligibility commences.
+SCC will not backdate funding prior to the eligibility being confirmed.
+Providers should ensure they have confirmation of the FEET code prior to offering a FEET place.
+Providers must notify parents any hours attended prior to eligibility being confirmed will be charged in accordance with the settings charging terms. - 4.6.4 Children funded by FEET should be able to access their entitlement with no additional charge.
+A session length for the delivery of FEET should not be set so that a parent must pay for any additional time unless they wish to. - When making the first claim for a FEET funded child you can only claim from the date the application for FEET was received and agreed by the Funded Early Education Team.
+If the child is already attending the early years setting prior to the Parent receiving their eligibility letter, the payment to the provider will not be backdated by SCC.
+Providers must make it clear to parents that they are liable for any fees until the start date on their eligibility letter. - 4.6.6 Once a child has been agreed for FEET they will be funded even if the family does not meet the criteria at a later date. - 4.6.7 Children moving from FEET to FEE should be able to continue to access the same hours, terms and conditions they were accessing under FEET if they request to do so.